benmfaul/RedisClient/README.md

 -------------------------------------------------------------------------------------------

 This is a small client library for use with the REDIS system.
-It is loosely based on a Redis client located here: http://hackersome.com/p/tht/RedisClient, but 99% rewritten to handle abritrary sized numbers, instead of 8 bit unsigned.
+It is loosely based on a Redis client located here: http://hackersome.com/p/tht/RedisClient, but 99% rewritten to handle arbitrary sized numbers, instead of 8 bit unsigned.
 Also, network access is greatly reduced.
 A REDIS GET takes 70ms with this library.